Everything You Need To Know About Diamond ClarityFebruary 14, 2022 – Posted in: Jewelry Blog

 The first chart shows the diamonds in their order (ranging from SI2 – F Clarity) as they are without circling the issues.
 The second chart shows the visible inclusions on the diamond that would be plotted on a certificate.

 Here is the second chart.
 We’ve circled the visible inclusions.
 Please note that the IF Clarity and F Clarity don’t have any visible inclusions.

 What Causes Inclusions and Blemishes in Diamonds?

 According to modern-day estimates, diamonds will take over a period of between 1 and 3 billion years to form.
 Despite their unique structure and composition, it is inevitable that the stones acquire flaws and imperfections along the way.
 These imperfections are called “inclusions”.

-Flawless diamonds aren’t common and become extremely rare once sizes get above 2 carats.
+Flawless diamonds become extremely rare once diamond sizes get above 2 carats.
 Most rough stones large enough from which to produce larger diamonds rarely are free of inclusions.

 How to Find Inclusions?

 Diamonds are graded using a 10x Loupe, a special magnifying lens used by jewelers and other industries to get a close-up view of things that might not be seen with the naked eye.

 Blemishes, being surface issues, are usually easier to see than inclusions, and occasionally may be located using the naked eye.
 Inclusions, on the other hand, can’t.
-If a very large inclusion can be seen without a loupe, the diamond is poor quality.
+If a very large inclusion can be seen without a loupe, the diamond is of poor quality.
 Poor quality diamonds will usually be used for industrial cutting types of equipment.

 One exception is with black diamonds.
 Black diamonds aren’t actually black.
 They are so included that light cannot escape, giving the appearance of the diamond being black.
 Black diamonds, whilst rare, are not generally sought after.
 They aren’t usually used unless explicitly specified for a certain design of a ring or jewelry piece.